ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 Errors in Ballerina belong to the built-int type `error`.
 The error type can be considered as a distinct type from all other types.
 The `error` type does not belong to the `any` type, which is the supertype of all other Ballerina types.
 Therefore, errors are explicit in Ballerina programs and it is almost impossible to ignore them.
 For more details, see [BBEs](https://ballerina.io/learn/by-example/).

-How are Java exceptions mapped to Ballerina errors?
 A Java function call may complete abruptly by throwing either a checked exception or an unchecked exception.
 Unchecked exceptions are usually not part of the Java method signature unlike the checked exceptions.

 Java interoperability layer in Ballerina handles checked exceptions differently from unchecked exceptions as explained below.